Victor James: Background

 William Bottomley (1882–1966) was born in Wharfedale, Yorkshire, son of a Wesleyan lay preacher who died when Bottomley was 16 years old.
 He, also, was a preacher before becoming a Unitarian and paid propagandist for the Independent Labour Party.
-He came to Melbourne from Somerset in 1926 to take up an appointment as minister of the Melbourne church.
+He came to Melbourne from Somerset in April 1926, succeeding Rev. J. T. Hustow as minister of the Melbourne church on Grey Street, Eastern Hill.
+An adjacent manse was completed for the minister's family the following August.

+He was soon involved in social reform causes, working for reform of the divorce laws.

 He was known as a pacifist, a cause which was gaining ground following the jingoism of the First World War, in which he served.
 He briefly entered politics as a candidate against Harold Holt for the Federal seat of Fawkner in 1937 and opposed participation in WWII.

 He was a popular and energetic minister, attracting a large following to the church, including university students to its Young People's Society.
+He participated at the opening of the new Sydney Unitarian Church in 1940, taking the pulpit on its first Sunday.

 He was involved with the Workers' Educational Association and the University Extension Board.
 He gave thoughtful and entertaining talks on ABC radio.
 He conducted a popular program, "The Unitarian Half-hour" weekly on radio 3XY, which ran from 1943 or earlier.

 He published a monthly magazine, The Beacon from the mid-40s, which would survive to 1956.

 He attracted guest speakers ranging from the conservative Wilfrid Kent Hughes to Maurice Blackburn.
 Zelman Cowan was a regular before he became a national figure and O. R. Snowball used the pulpit in his push for divorce reform.
 Bernard O'Dowd and Marie Pitt were active members.
 The vibrant intellectual atmosphere and freedom of the church also attracted a number of "free spirits" and "oddball" individualists.